shyaradigital/financial-dashboard/README.md

 A comprehensive, local-first financial dashboard built with Electron, React, and TypeScript.
 All your financial data stays on your device, encrypted with your master password.

+## 🆕 Fresh Start on Every Device

+**Each device is completely independent** - when you install the Financial Dashboard on a new device, it will:
+- Start with **no existing data**
+- Show the **password creation screen** (first-time setup)
+- Create a **new, separate database** on that device
+- **Not share data** with other devices (no cloud sync)

+This ensures complete privacy and isolation between devices.
+Your data on Device A will never appear on Device B unless you manually export and import it.

 ## 🔐 Key Features

 ### Security & Privacy